supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

     >**Note:** If the message "Hang on!
 We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message "Failed to load data storage location.
 Please try again later",  select "Alert service settings" from the "General" menu, or go to the navigation menu, scroll down to the "Assets" section and select "Devices".

-1. When the new space completes successfully, you are going to see the Microsoft 365 Defender General settings for Account, Email notifications, Alert service settings, Permissions and roles and Streaming API.
+1. When the new space completes successfully, you are going to see the Microsoft Defender XDR General settings for Account, Email notifications, Alert service settings, Permissions and roles and Streaming API.
 You will also see **Preview Features** turned on.

 ### Task 2: Initialize Microsoft Defender for Endpoint

-In this task, you will perform the initialization of the Microsoft Defender for the Endpoint portal.
+In this task, you will perform the initialization of the Microsoft Defender for the Endpoint.

-1. If you are not already at the Microsoft 365 Defender portal, start the Microsoft Edge browser.
+1. If you are not already at the Microsoft Defender XDR portal, start the Microsoft Edge browser.

-1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).
+1. In the Edge browser, go to the Microsoft Defender XDR portal at (https://security.microsoft.com).

 1. In the **Sign in** dialog box, copy and paste * Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.